 Proteins.
 Protein identifications are filtered by protein -10lgP scores and by the number of unique peptides.
+These protein filtering options affect only the Protein View.

-It is important to empirically set a protein -10lgP score threshold.
+• -10lgP: It is important to empirically set a protein -10lgP score threshold.
 A protein score threshold of 20 or higher is recommended.
-Unique peptides are supporting peptides that are only linked to one protein group.
-A confident protein identification normally requires at least two unique peptides.
-These protein filtering options affect only the Protein View.